testdrive-profiling-master/profiles/Common/doc/docgen/src/Introduction.md

 **> Installation is required to @<bookmark:Table insertion> and @<bookmark:Picture insertion> from Excel files.
 *> 3. Visio (Optional)
 **> To use @<bookmark:Picture insertion> directly from the .vsd/.vsdx file of vector graphics without any additional conversion, Visio installation is required. \
-Considering the cost, you can use Draw app. of LibreOffice.
+Considering cost and preference, you can use Draw from LibreOffice.
 *> 4. Draw (Optional)
 **> LibreOffice's Draw is a Visio replacement application that allows you to directly @<bookmark:Picture insertion> vector graphics without manual conversion. \
 It can use the .odg file format, and must not be editing while docgen is running.. \